 Home Rule in Iowa Code 274.3 requires the executive branch and the courts to interpret Iowa Code impacting schools and school boards and develop administrative rules with deference to local control.
-UEN members strongly believe the legislature and Governor should focus efforts on flexibility rather than state-mandated one-size-fits-all action.
-UEN supports two specific areas of expanded flexibility: 1) flexibility to use school general fund to pay for expanded preschool slots, and 2) management fund flexibility to cover safety and security costs, including security personnel and cyber security measures (both of these most certainly qualify as risk management and litigation cost avoidance, which are current goals of the management fund).
+UEN members strongly believe the Legislature and Governor should focus efforts on flexibility rather than state-mandated one-size-fits-all action.